 Because of Chelsea's geographic location in relation to Vermont's major travel ways (I-89 & I-91), Chelsea is unlikely to attract large, national commercial businesses.
-Instead, it is locally-owned entrepreneurial and home-based ventures that have the potential to create new local jobs and reduce the need for out of town commuting.
+Instead, it is locally owned entrepreneurial and home-based ventures that have the potential to create new local jobs and reduce the need for out-of-town commuting.
 That said, Chelsea recognizes the need for larger businesses, particularly light industrial that can provide additional jobs at wage rates that are livable.
-Light manufacturing that fits well with the surrounding environment and does not unduly impact the rural character of the community is desirable.
-Commercial development that does not negatively impact the village center is also welcome.
-With the exception of small-scale hardware stores (such as Welch's), pharmacies or grocery stores (like Mac's market) commercial development that is formulaic in nature (such as McDonalds, Dollar General, etc.) is not welcome.